 This is a list of the current GSO officers:

 Chelsea Comadoll - Secretary

 Joshua Sanders - Event/Program Coordinator

-If you have any additional questions about your Research Advisory Committee you can contact the Director of Graduate Studies, Jon Tunge, or the Graduate Academic Advisor, Avery Meadows.
+If you have any additional questions about your Research Advisory Committee you can contact the Director of Graduate Studies, Jon Tunge, or the Graduate Program Coordinator, Avery Meadows.

 You are expected to be enrolled full time each semester, but the definition of full time varies depending on your appointments.
 Most, if not all, chemistry graduate students will have a GTA or GRA position.

 Students with a GTA or GRA appointment must be enrolled in 6 credits hours for fall and spring and 3 credit hours in the summer.